fastoch/Networking/Computer_Networking.md

 Under the right circumstances, a DHCP server isn't required to reside on the local network segment.

-Broadcast transmissions cannot pass through a router.
+As a general rule, broadcast transmissions cannot pass through a router.
 But if there's no DHCP server on the local network segment, the router can be configured to be a **DHCP relay**.

 When a DHCP relay (which can also be called an **IP helper**) receives a discovery packet from a node, it will forward
 that packet to the network segment on which the DHCP server resides.

-This allows to reduce the number of configured DHCP servers in the network, reducing the need for maintenance.
+This allows to reduce the number of configured DHCP servers in a big network (WAN), reducing the amount of maintenance.

 ---

-@37min
+# Introduction to the DNS service

+## DNS servers

+**Domain Name System** (DNS) is the process that maps human-friendly names to IP addresses.
+Without it, we would have to memorize numerous IP addresses.

+DNS is hierarchical (very structured) in nature.
+If the local DNS server doesn't contain the needed record, it sends a request up the chain until a positive responses
+is received (which gets passed back down to the original requestor).
+DNS does require a **Full Qualified Domain Name** (FQDN) in order to function.

+**Example**:
+In www.google.com:
+- .com is the top level domain
+- .google is the local domain
+- and www is the specific service

+### Different levels of DNS servers

+- Local DNS server: the server on the local network that contains the HOSTS file
+-

+## DNS records

+## Dynamic DNS

+---

+@40min

 ---
 EOF